 A basic maintenance plan is essential.
 That includes backing up the site, keeping it secure, making minor text changes needed, and helping clients with basic questions about the use of their site.
-Our basic plan for business is $250 per year.
-Many clients desire that Solia actively maintain their sites by continuing updating content.
+Our basic plan for most business sites is $250 per year.
+Many clients desire that Solia actively maintain their sites by continually updating content.
 We offer enhanced maintenance plans in such cases.

 We sure do.

 We offer email plans that include unlimited email address and both POP and SMTP access to your email.
 If we create and host your website, we provide email services FREE.
 You can access email directly via a variety of web interfaces, or add your Solia-hosted email to other accounts you may have such as Google.